davidhle/obsidian-notes/Spirit Library/WiSe2020-21/HCI/HCI Exam Notes.md

 ___
 ### Intro; descriptive methods: HTA
 - What is a descriptive model?
-	- a model that provides conceptual framework that simplifies a system, allows statemsnts about likely characteristics
+	- a model that provides conceptual framework that simplifies a system, allows statemsnts about likely characteristics. gives a basis for understanding, reflecting and reasoning about facts and interactions
 - What is a predictive model?
-	- a model that makes educated guesses about the future based on model of interaction (based on empiritcal knowledge), often predict performance
+	- a model that makes **educated guesses about the future** based on model of interaction (based on empiritcal knowledge), often predict performance
 - What is hierarchical task analysis (HTA)?
 	- a way to model user tasks by identifying main tasks for achieving a user goal, and breaking those tasks into sub tasks. usually focused on physical and observable actions
 	- ![[Hierarchical Task Analysis.png]]